-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs priority needs of homeless and special needs populations within the city limits.

 Each year the City prioritizes the financial support of programs and services that will benefit individuals and families at risk of and experiencing homelessness.
 This will remain true for the upcoming program year.